progressivis/progressivis/doc/custom_modules.md

 `run_step(self, run_number: int, step_size: int, quantum: float) -> ReturnRunStep`.
 It takes three arguments.
 The first, `run_number`, is an integer provided by the Scheduler.
 Each time the scheduler calls the `run` method of a module, it increments that number.
 The `run_number` is a convenient timestamp, typically used to mark an operation performed on a data structure, e.g., to check if something has changed since the last run.

 The last argument is simply the `quantum`, the duration that the method is allowed to run.
-It is a floating point value specified in second.
+It is a floating point value specified in seconds.

 The `step_size` argument specifies how many **steps** the method should perform.
 In our example, it is the number of lines that it will handle from the input table, i.e., the chunk size.
 For other module classes, it can be the number of iterations to perform.
 The notion of **step** is interpreted by the module itself, but in many cases, the interpretation is the size of the chunk to process to stay within the quantum.

 (time_predictor)=
 ### Time Predictor
 ProgressiVis provides a mechanism to predict the number of steps the `run_step` method can perform within a given quantum: the **Time Predictor**.
-Instead of only asking the `run_step` method to run for a given quantum of time, it also converts this quantum in `steps`.
+Instead of only asking the `run_step` method to run for a given quantum of time, it also converts this quantum into `steps`.

-It works as follows:
-the first time it runs the module, it uses the `default_step_size`, i.e., 10,000 lines (see line 17) in our example, and monitors the time needed to process them.
+It works as follows: the first time it runs the module, it uses the `default_step_size`, i.e., 10,000 lines (see line 17) in our example, and monitors the time needed to process them.
-Assuming that run time is proportional to the number of lines read, the time predictor computes a speed for the module and translates the quantum in a number of steps.
+Assuming that run time is proportional to the number of lines read, the time predictor computes a speed for the module and translates the quantum into a number of steps.

-The time predictor updates is speed measure (steps per second) each time the module runs.
-It can accomodate a slight non-linearity, but it expects modules to spend a time roughly proportional to the number of steps, that is to run each step at a constant speed.
+The time predictor updates its speed measure (steps per second) each time the module runs.
+It can accommodate a slight non-linearity, but it expects modules to spend a time roughly proportional to the number of steps, that is, to run each step at a constant speed.

 ### Input Slots Management

-Lines 23-27 are taking care of the input slot.
+Lines 23-27 take care of the input slot.
 The `SimpleMax` module has only one input slot, "table", but other modules can have more.
 Most of the information needed to handle the input slot is accessible through the `Slot` object that implements the connection between modules.
 The `Slot` class is similar to:

 ```
 @dataclass